NCI-GDC/fastqc_to_json/README.md

 # fastqc_to_json

-Python Boilerplate contains all the boilerplate you need to create a Python package.
+Python Boilerplate contains all the boilerplate you need to create a Python package

 ## Installation